wangyushawn/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a specific kitten.
+This endpoint publish all the updates of schedules for store.

 ### HTTP Request